church-st-chihuahuas/tiffin/README.md

 - Christopher - [last 24] Setup app on local machine.
 Decided product architecture , [next 24] Create wireframes for login story, [impediments] Still learning application framework;

-- Santiago - [last 24] Rails app, up and running, provided instructions to the team, Relieved that teammates stepped up, [next 24] show the team how to use Rspec, and how to do validations in activerecord rails helped setup views, [impediments] FactoryBots for Rspec unit testing are not working;
+- Santiago - [last 24] Rails app, up and running, provided instructions to the team, Relieved that teammates stepped up and improved instructions for setting up environments, [next 24] show the team how to use Rspec, and how to do validations in activerecord rails helped setup views, [impediments] FactoryBots for Rspec unit testing are not working;

 July 4: